Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Nutrition Benefits of Black Beauty Zucchini

-It’s not just tasty Black Beauty zucchini is packed with nutrition that supports your body in simple, meaningful ways.
+It’s not just tasty the Black Beauty zucchini is packed with nutrition that supports your body in simple, meaningful ways.

-A one-cup serving contains about 20 calories but offers 2 grams of fiber.
-That means you can fill your plate without overloading on calories, all while supporting healthy digestion.
+Low in Calories, High in Fiber: A one-cup serving contains about 20 calories but offers 2 grams of fiber, supporting healthy digestion.

-The deep green skin signals high levels of antioxidants like lutein and zeaxanthin, known to protect your vision and fight inflammation.
+Rich in Antioxidants: The deep green skin signals high levels of antioxidants like lutein and zeaxanthin, known to protect your vision and fight inflammation.

 This makes Black Beauty zucchini a guilt-free ingredient you can enjoy often, whether you’re cooking for taste, wellness, or both.